 Treatment

-There are a range of treatments which will be tailored to treat your skin cancer.
-The specialist team will discuss the benefits, risks and side-effects of the treatments being offered prior to proceeding.
-Throughout your care, procedures, surgery and treatment will not be carried out without your consent.
+A range of treatments are available, these will be tailored to treat your skin cancer.
+The specialist team will discuss the benefits, risks and side-effects of the treatments being offered.
+Throughout your care, procedures, surgery and treatment will only be carried out with your consent.

 Skin cancer can be treated in a number of ways, or a combination of: